MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     The application runs 5 test scenarios to demonstrate both successful processing and security validation failures.

-1. Identify the duplicate code patterns.
+1. Scan the code for duplicate code patterns.

-    From your code review and the application output, note the following types of duplication:
+    Look for the following types of duplication:

-    **Core Business Logic Duplication**: Both OrderProcessor and ReturnProcessor have identical `Validate()` and similar `CalculateShipping()` methods.
+    **Core Business Logic Duplication**: Notice that OrderProcessor and ReturnProcessor have identical `Validate()` and similar `CalculateShipping()` methods.

-    **Service Layer Duplication**:
-    - EmailService has duplicate template building, formatting, and sending logic for orders and returns
-    - AuditService has duplicate entry creation, validation, and storage logic
-    - InventoryService has duplicate validation and transaction logging patterns
+    **Service Layer Duplication**: Notice how each service has methods that follow similar patterns but are duplicated for different business processes (orders vs returns).

-    **Cross-cutting Concerns**: Payment processing, status updates, and error handling patterns are repeated across both processors.
+    **Cross-cutting Concerns**: Notice that payment processing, status updates, and error handling patterns are repeated across both processors.

-At this stage, it's important to understand the existing functionality before making changes.
+It's important to understand the existing functionality before making changes.
 By running the code and reviewing the output, you establish a baseline that you can use to verify that your refactoring doesn't break existing functionality.
-The enhanced codebase demonstrates real-world duplicate code patterns that go beyond simple method duplication to include service-layer and architectural duplications commonly found in enterprise applications.

-### Identify duplicate code using GitHub Copilot Chat (Ask Mode)
+### Identify duplicate code using GitHub Copilot Chat (Ask mode)

-GitHub Copilot Chat's Ask Mode is excellent for analyzing complex codebases and identifying subtle duplication patterns that might not be immediately obvious.
-In Ask mode, Copilot acts as an intelligent code reviewer that can analyze multiple files simultaneously and identify both obvious and hidden duplications.
+GitHub Copilot Chat's Ask mode is a great tool for analyzing complex codebases and identifying subtle duplication patterns that might not be immediately obvious.
+In Ask mode, Copilot acts as an intelligent code reviewer that can analyze multiple files simultaneously and identify both obvious and hidden (code logic) duplications.

 In this task, you'll use GitHub Copilot to systematically identify the various types of duplicate code patterns in the enhanced e-commerce application.

 Use the following steps to complete this task:

-1. Open the GitHub Copilot Chat view and set it to Ask mode.
+1. Open the GitHub Copilot Chat view, and then configure Ask mode and the GPT-4.1 model.

     If the Chat view isn't already open, select the **Chat** icon at the top of the Visual Studio Code window.
-Ensure that the chat mode is set to **Ask** and you're using an appropriate model like **GPT-4o** or **GPT-4.1**.
+Ensure that the chat mode is set to **Ask** and you're using the **GPT-4.1** model.

+    The GPT-4.1 model is available with the GitHub Copilot Free plan, is designed to handle complex tasks, and provides intelligent code analysis/suggestions.

-1. Add the main processor files to the Chat context.
+1. Add the OrderProcessor and ReturnProcessor files to the Chat context.

     Open **OrderProcessor.cs** and **ReturnProcessor.cs** in the editor.
-You can also drag these files directly into the Chat view to ensure GitHub Copilot has full context of both files.
+You can also drag these files directly into the Chat view to ensure GitHub Copilot reviews the full context of both files.

 1. Ask GitHub Copilot to identify the primary duplicate code patterns.

-    Submit the following prompt to analyze the core duplication:
+    For example, submit the following prompt to analyze the core duplication:

     ```text
     What duplicate code exists between OrderProcessor.cs and ReturnProcessor.cs?
 Please identify specific methods and logic that are duplicated between these classes.
+Describe opportunities to consolidate this code.
     ```

+1. Take a minute to review GitHub Copilot's response.

     GitHub Copilot should identify the `Validate()` method duplication and the similar patterns in `CalculateShipping()` methods.
 It may also note the similar audit logging and error handling patterns.

-1. Analyze service-layer duplications.
+1. Add the **EmailService.cs** file to the Chat context.

-    Add the **EmailService.cs** file to the Chat context by dragging it into the chat or opening it in the editor.
-Then ask:
+    Add the **EmailService.cs** file to the Chat context by dragging it into the chat.
+You can also open it in the editor.

+1. Ask GitHub Copilot to identify duplications in the EmailService class.

+    For example:

     ```text
     Analyze the EmailService class.
 What duplicate logic exists within this service for handling order confirmations versus return confirmations?
+Describe opportunities to consolidate this code.
     ```

+1. Take a minute to review GitHub Copilot's response.

     GitHub Copilot should identify the duplicate template building, subject formatting, email sending, and logging methods that are used by both `SendOrderConfirmation` and `SendReturnConfirmation`.

-1. Examine audit and inventory service duplications.

-    Add **AuditService.cs** and **InventoryService.cs** to the context and ask:
+1. Add the **AuditService.cs** and **InventoryService.cs** files to the Chat context.

+1. Ask GitHub Copilot to identify duplications in the audit and inventory service files.

+    For example:

     ```text
-    In the AuditService and InventoryService classes, what methods contain duplicate logic patterns that could be consolidated?
+    Analyze the AuditService and InventoryService classes.
+Identify the methods that contain duplicate logic patterns that could be consolidated?
+Describe opportunities to consolidate this code.
     ```

+1. Take a minute to review GitHub Copilot's response.

     GitHub Copilot should identify patterns like audit entry creation/validation/storage in AuditService, and inventory validation/updating/logging in InventoryService.

-1. Get a comprehensive duplication analysis.
+1. Ask GitHub Copilot to perform a comprehensive duplication analysis.

     For a broader view, ask GitHub Copilot to analyze the entire codebase:

     ```text
     @workspace Analyze the entire ECommerceOrderAndReturn codebase and identify all forms of code duplication, including method-level, service-level, and architectural pattern duplications.
 Prioritize the duplications by impact and refactoring difficulty.
+Describe an approach for consolidating this code.
     ```

+1. Take a minute to review GitHub Copilot's response.

-    This should provide a comprehensive analysis of all duplication patterns and suggest which ones should be addressed first.
+    The response should provide a comprehensive analysis of all duplication patterns and suggest which ones should be addressed first.

 1. Verify GitHub Copilot's analysis with manual code review.